top of page

 Admission Appeals

-Year 7 Admissions (2025-2026)
+Year 7 2025 Admissions Procedure

 For admissions at age 11 to Year 7 of the school, the Governing Body participates in the Local Authority’s co-ordinated admissions scheme for maintained secondary schools.